 Soft- key Name Range/ value Default value Description Activate with hidden button 1 MENU 1 - 3 3 Menu 3 is selected.
 Note : Press MENU softkey and use encoder to get access to menu 3.
-2 Not used 3 Normally not used See "12.
-Appendix 3" on page 79.
-4 SL BT MODE On/off On Enabling/Disabling individual BT samples, which are only executed, when the operating range is 25m or lower.
+2 Not used 3 Normally not used 4 SL BT MODE On/off On Enabling/Disabling individual BT samples, which are only executed, when the operating range is 25m or lower.
 Can be used for trouble shooting and factory testing.
 Must be switched on at normal operation.
 Active when AUTO BT is off.
 5 AUTO BT On/off On Toggle automatic bottom track.
 If switched on, bottom track sampling rate is automatically reduced if the present water depth is greater than bottom track operating range.
 If AUTO BT is switched off, bottom track function will operate continuously, but still only give BT speed indications within the range for bottom track.
-Yes (2 beeps) 6 Normally not used See "12.
-Appendix 3" on page 79.
+Yes (2 beeps) Only active when "Details ON" 6 Normally not used